wildfish/django-dashboards/docs/dashboards/howto/sse.rst

         ...

-At a template level, taking SSEStat as an example, we can then leverage HTMX to connect to pushpin
+At a template level, taking SSEStat as an example, we can the built in SSE features in HTMX to connect to pushpin

 ::